awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-copyimage.md

-# aws:copyImage – Copy or encrypt an Amazon Machine Image<a name="automation-action-copyimage"></a>
+# `aws:copyImage` – Copy or encrypt an Amazon Machine Image<a name="automation-action-copyimage"></a>

-Copies an AMI from any region into the current region\.
+Copies an Amazon Machine Image \(AMI\) from any AWS Region into the current Region\.
 This action can also encrypt the new AMI\.

 **Input**
-This action supports most CopyImage parameters\.
+This action supports most `CopyImage` parameters\.
 For more information, see [CopyImage](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CopyImage.html)\.

 The following example creates a copy of an AMI in the Seoul region \(`SourceImageID`: ami\-0fe10819\. `SourceRegion`: ap\-northeast\-2\)\.
 The new AMI is copied to the region where you initiated the Automation action\.
 The copied AMI will be encrypted because the optional `Encrypted` flag is set to `true`\.